 Students who began in French 101 and who wish to study in France for one semester should plan to follow the normal rules of eligibility for study abroad and go to France in the spring semester of the junior year, or fall semester of senior year, having first completed French 215, 219, 225, or 230.

 Mount Holyoke students apply for admission to the program and for Laurel Fellowships (need-based financial aid) by submitting the Request to Study Abroad in MyMountHolyoke.
 Applications are generally due in late November for the following fall or academic year, and at the end of March for the following spring; see Deadlines for details.
-Five College students should contact the McCulloch Center to request an application and inquire about deadlines (typically early March for fall or year, late September for spring); they should also consult with their home campus study abroad advisor about credit transfer and financial aid.
+Five College students should complete the MHC Study Abroad Programs Application for 5C students by March 1 for fall or academic year, and September 30 for spring.
+They should also consult with their home campus study abroad advisor about credit transfer and financial aid.

 Students who have particular health or medical concerns or requirements are encouraged to discuss them with us in advance so that we can determine whether appropriate resources are available in Montpellier.